-Russia recently banned Telegram from operating in Russia.
+Russia recently banned Telegram from operating within its borders.
 The app was banned after the developers behind it refused to provide encryption keys for the app to the Russian Government.
-Now Russia are asking Apple to remove the app form the app store.
+Now, Russia is asking Apple to remove the app from the App Store.

 The app was recently banned in Russia after a court in Moscow ruled that it does not comply with local legislation.
-The law apparently states that federal security must be give access to communication on the app, as it is encrypted, this is not done.
+The law apparently states that federal security must be given access to communication on the app.
+Since Telegram uses end-to-end encryption, this access is not possible without the encryption keys, which the developers have refused to hand over.

-People in Russia are still able to use the app by using a VPN and now the Russian government are trying to get Apple to remove the app from the app store in Russia.
-This could have an effect on other apps in Russia that use end to end encryption.
+People in Russia are still able to use the app by using a VPN, which allows them to bypass the ban.
+However, the Russian government is now trying to get Apple to remove the app from the App Store in Russia.
+If Apple complies, it could set a precedent for other apps that use end-to-end encryption, potentially leading to more widespread censorship and surveillance.

 Source 9 to 5 Mac